zigomir/rvdb/README.md

 ## TODO

-* install only requirements for given database
-* find a good module for installing postgres with UTF-8 encodings
+- find a way to preserve unix line encodings for .rbenvrc and remove dos2unix package